ZengEthan/NL2SynTable/README.md

 │
 └───scripts
     │   generate_json.py
-    │   generate_python_gpt.py
+    │   generate_python.py
     │   generate_dataset.py
 ```

 ## Notes

-- Ensure that the necessary API access (e.g., GPT API) is configured properly for smooth execution.
+- Ensure that all scripts are executed in the correct sequence for proper dataset synthesis.
+- The knowledge base is optional but improves data generation control.
-- Refer to the comments within each script for detailed parameter configurations.
+- Refer to inline comments within each script for additional details on parameters and configurations.

 ## Contributors